banghuazhao/Flutter-Neumorphic/README.md

 A complete, ready to use, Neumorphic ui kit for Flutter

+Please note this repo is the fork from the original repo.
+This repo updates SDK constraints to support Flutter >= 3.10.0.

 [![flutter_logo](https://github.com/Idean/Flutter-Neumorphic/blob/master/medias/flutter_logo_small.gif)](https://github.com/Idean/Flutter-Neumorphic)

 Try Flutter-Neumorphic on your browser : 👉 https://flutter-neumorphic.firebaseapp.com/ 🌐